nfdi4plants/Swate-docs/src/docs/UserDocs/Docs04-Ontology-Term-Search.md

 ## Relationship-Directed Search Usage

-1. Choose any [descriptive building block](/docs/UserDocs/Docs03-Building-Blocks#descriptive-building-blocks.html) (Parameter, Characteristic, Factor) and select any number of rows in the main column.
+1. Choose any [descriptive building block](/docs/UserDocs/Docs03-Building-Blocks#descriptive-building-blocks.html) (all building blocks with 3 or more columns work, e.g. `Protocol Type`) and select any number of rows in the main column.
 2. Click in the ontology term search field under the `Terms` tab in the <a href="/images/UserDocs/Swate-Overlay-Exp.jpg" target="_blank">navbar</a>.
     - This will create an additional field in front of the search field with the column header term inside.
     - For the example table under [theory](#Relationship-Directed-Search-Theory) one would click in any row below `Parameter [instrument model]` and then after clicking into the searchfield, one should see `instrument model`.
 In this case we call `instrument model` the **<u>parent term</u>** and all related terms **<u>child terms</u>**.